imanghafoori1/laravel-decorator/README.md

 ### Sample decorators:

+For good working examples please take a look at the tests folder.

 1 - **static method**

 Here you can see the bare anatomy of a decorator, it just casts the result of the original callable to an string.